tonybastin/Project-P5---Identifying-fraud-from-Enron-Email/README.md

 ### 2) What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “intelligently select features”, “properly scale features”]

-Two new features were introduced into the dataset : 1) to_poi_ratio: ratio of total emails to a POI to total emails 2) from_poi_ratio: ratio of total emails from a POI to total emails.
+Two new features were introduced into the dataset : 1) "fraction_to_poi": ratio of total emails to a POI to total emails 2) "fraction_from_poi": ratio of total emails from a POI to total emails.
 The rationale for addition of these features is that persons who interacted with POI’s at higher rate may be colluding with those POIs to commit fraud and therefore be POIs themselves.

 After that I used the SelectKBest to select 15 best features based on their scores as given below :